 The combination of quality developers and Nintendo’s in-house team created an absolute beast pumping out incredible titles and some of earth’s most recognizable characters.

-Without the NES our beloved Nintendo likely would not have survived and with it likely the larger video game world, making a top ten of this cornerstone of gaming all the more important.
+Without the NES our beloved Nintendo likely would not have survived and with it likely the larger video game world, making a top twenty of this cornerstone of gaming all the more important.